 4. Vietnam Veterans of America

 Despite the name, the VVA helps all U.S. veterans, not just those of a particular war or age group.
 Its work includes helping homeless and disabled vets and financing their medical care.
-It also has a strong mission to help women and minority veterans.
+It also has a special mission to help women and minority veterans.

 Then just gather your donations and leave your labeled boxes outside your door.
 Someone from the service will come to get your unwanted stuff, leaving a convenient tax-deductible receipt behind.
 You don’t have to be present when the truck arrives to pick up your donation.

 5. AMVETS National Service Foundation

 The nonprofit AMVETS National Service Foundation serves U.S. veterans (AMVETS stands for “American veterans”).
 It operates physical thrift stores to sell your donations to fund its veteran assistance programs, such as community outreach and job training.

 Visit the AMVETS donation pickup information page to make arrangements for free furniture donation pickup services.
-Note the charity only operates in 22 U.S. states, and the website only allows for scheduling in certain states.
+Note the charity only operates in 22 U.S. states, and the website only allows for scheduling in certain areas.
 If you’re a resident of another state where the charity operates, call 866-294-4488 to schedule a pickup.